Fourier Spectrum of Noisy Quantum Algorithms: Introduction

 but additionally, we wish to retain information about the symmetric difference of the intermediate indices $\{i_2\},\ldots,\{i_d\}$ until the very end.
 More formally, we wish to design a matrix $\tilU$ whose rows are indexed by $i_1$ and columns by $i_{d+1}S_{d+1}$ such that

 Here, the indicator function ensures that for each $S_{d+1}$, the corresponding entry of the final matrix only involves contributions from indices that satisfy the parity condition with respect to $S_{d+1}$.
 The reason we want to do this is clear; the entry $\tilU[i_{1}\gap i_{d+1}S]$ precisely equals the Fourier coefficient $\hat{f}(S)$.
 Thus, by reading off the entries of matrix $\tilU$ restricted to rows corresponding to $i_1$ and columns corresponding to $i_{d+1}$, we would obtain the list of all Fourier coefficients.
 The challenge lies in constructing such a matrix $\tilU$ with bounded norms and this is precisely achieved by~\Cref{lem:main_lemma}.
 It embeds the required combinatorial information about the indices within a matrix product while maintaining control over the norms of $\tilU$.
-We also show an improved matrix decomposition lemma (\Cref{lem:improved_decomposition}) that allows slightly more complex predicates of the indices being summed over -- in particular, we allow the imposition of equality constraints between indices as well as memory constraints on indices.
+We also show an improved matrix decomposition lemma (\Cref{lem:main_lemma_2}) that allows slightly more complex predicates of the indices being summed over -- in particular, we allow the imposition of inequality constraints over indices being summed over.

+We remark that~\cite{GSTW24} implicitly proves another matrix decomposition lemma with a few key differences -- their bounds are for algorithms with a small fixed number of rounds but can handle parallel queries, and they only require bounds on the spectral norms of the underlying matrices.
+In our work, to handle $\DQC{k}$ and $\hBQP$ algorithms that can have a large number of rounds, we need a different kind of matrix decomposition and crucially, we require bounds on the Frobenius norms of the matrices in the decomposition, as well as the ability to impose inequality constraints over indices being summed over.
+This part is fundamentally new and requires additional work to prove.